jsbayley/jsbayley/README.md

   </p>

   <p>
-    Most of my open-source work centres on Structural Engineering: building practical utilities and native toolchains that Engineers love to use.
-I also contribute to the Institution of Structural Engineers and serve as Vice-Chair of the Digital Workflows & Computational Design Panel.
+    Most of my open-source work centres on Structural Engineering: building practical utilities and native toolchains that people love to use.
+I also contribute to the Institution of Structural Engineers (IStructE) and serve as Vice-Chair of the Digital Workflows & Computational Design Panel (DWCD).
 In my day job, I manage a portfolio of internal software products at WSP where I apply the same principles at scale.
   </p>
 </div>